 - Lost Colony: The colonists that settled Moab III were supposed to end up in the Alpha Centauri system, but fell through a wormhole that landed them in an uninhabited system on the Klingon border 150 years earlier than they left.
 With their ship too damaged to continue, they eked out a living on a Death World in the habitable zone for a few hundred years until the Federation found them.

 - Mole in Charge: Fleet Admiral Jorel Quinn, the head of Starfleet, is an Undine infiltrator who replaced the real Quinn.
-(This was a somewhat common WMG for the game before it was jossed in the mission "Surface Tension".)
 As such, he is in a position to do serious harm to the Federation, and does so repeatedly, starting with signing off on the plan to forcibly resettle Klingon-border colonies and keeping Admiral Menninger in charge of the local Starfleet forces long after he should have been sacked.
 His Dragon is Rear Admiral David Huntington, who is a human Masters cultist and recurring villain.
 There are various other Undine infiltrators in high positions as well.

 - Most Writers Are Human: Deconstructed.
 The overabundance of humans from Earth in canon Starfleet is attributed to a cultural dominance of Earthlings in the Federation writ large.
 This leads to resentment towards Earthlings by many groups in the Federation.
 It also leads to such things as Sandra Pickens, a colonial-born Starfleet captain with a very thick (Appalachian-based) accent, being repeatedly passed over for promotion when her very real skills would normally warrant it.